AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

 \subsection{Modeling}

 Model training is mostly done in on-premises environments such as Hadoop\footnote{Hadoop enables distributed processing of large data sets across clusters of computers \Website{https://hadoop.apache.org}} and Spark\footnote{Spark is a unified analytics engine for large-scale data processing. \website{https://spark.apache.org}} clusters~(P09) or in generic systems using, for example, the scikit-learn\footnote{Scikit-learn is a Machine Learning library for Python. \website{https://scikit-learn.org}} library~(P01).
 These private platforms are connected with the data lakes where data is stored, so training can be done on (a copy of) real production data~(P01, P03).
 The on-premises environment has no outgoing connection to the internet, so a connection to other cloud services such as Microsoft Azure\footnote{Microsoft Azure is a cloud computing service. \website{https://azure.microsoft.com/en-us}} or Google Cloud\footnote{Google Cloud is a cloud computing service. \website{https://cloud.google.com}} is not possible~(P08).
 This means that data scientists are limited to the tools and platforms available within the organization when dealing with sensitive data.
-Also, all project dependencies need to be previously approved, after which they are made available in a private package repository~(P12), which contains whitelisted packages that have been internally audited.
+Also, all project dependencies need to be previously approved, after which they are made available in a private package repository~(P04, P12), which contains whitelisted packages that have been internally audited.
+This can be frustrating, when new ground-breaking AI technologies appear, practitioners have to wait before they can explore the potential of those technologies at \ING~(P12) -- we later refer to this challenge as \emph{Technology Access} (cf. Section~\ref{sec:data_synthesis}).
 Fewer restrictions are in place if Machine Learning is applied to public data, for example on stock prices.
 In that case, external cloud services and packages may be used (P09).

 Model training is an iterative process.
 Usually, multiple models are created for the same problem.
 First, a simple model is created (e.g., a linear regression model) to set as a baseline~(P09).
 In the following iterations, more advanced models are compared to this baseline model.
 If an approach other than Machine Learning already exists (e.g., rule-based software), the models are also compared with this.